kaaengine/kaa/docs/tutorial/part05.rst

                     enemy.stagger()

-                mg_bullet_pair.body.delete()  # remove the bullet from the scene
+                mg_bullet_pair.body.delete()  # remove the bullet from the scene return 0 # tell the engine to ignore this collision

-The bullet-enemy collision handling logic is rather self-explanatory.
-What's interesting is that we remove objects from the scene at the end of the function.
+The bullet-enemy collision handling logic is rather self-explanatory but let's highlight a few things

+First, note that we remove objects from the scene at the end of the function.
 Remember that when a :code:`delete()` is called on an object we can no longer use its properties, even if we only want to read them!

+Next, notice :code:`return 0`.
+This tells the engine to ignore the collision effects.
+Normally, the bullet (kinematic body node) would push the enemy (dynamic body node), but we don't want this to happen - we just want the bullet to be destroyed on collision and we apply 'stagger'.

 Run the game and enjoy shooting at enemies with machine gun, blood splatters and bodies falling down :)